HenryNg101/Employment-Hero-AI-Hackathon/SUPPORT.md

    npm run dev
    ```
 4. Ensure Ollama is running locally with the chosen model pulled (e.g., `ollama pull llama3.1:8b`)

+**Note**: Make sure to configure a `.env.local` file in the `/frontend` folder with the port of the running Ollama model using OLLAMA_URL env variable, and the port of backend using RETRIEVER_BASE_URL env variable.

 ---